Kaulkin Ginsberg At a Glance

 Making a commitment to focus on a particular industry was the first of many strategic enhancements that would prove essential in the growth and increased expertise of our company.

 Our focus in the early years revolved around the debt collection industry, later known as accounts receivable management (ARM).
 We were strictly sell-side transaction driven.
-We initiated and advised on many pivotal ARM transactions including those involving private equity consolidators, the first and only industry roll-up IPO, the first large-scale, multi-national transaction and the first sale to a leading Customer Relationship Management (CRM) company, which paved the way for the integration of the ARM and CRM industries and our entre’ into the CRM industry.
-However, it was soon realized that our expertise, knowledge and access to key decision-makers would enable us to expand our service capabilities beyond sell-side representation.
-By the start of the 21st century we expanded our services to support virtually every stage of an ARM and CRM company’s life-cycle – from strategic analysis to assessing market value to developing and implementing growth and exit strategies.
+We initiated and advised on many pivotal ARM transactions, including those involving private equity consolidators, the first and only industry roll-up IPO, the first large-scale, multi-national transaction and the first sale to a leading customer relationship management (CRM) company, which paved the way for the integration of the ARM and CRM industries and our entry into the CRM industry.
+However, we soon realized that our expertise, knowledge and access to key decision-makers would enable us to expand our service capabilities beyond sell-side representation.
+By the start of the 21st, century we expanded our services to support virtually every stage of an ARM and CRM company’s life cycle – from strategic analysis to assessing market value to developing and implementing growth and exit strategies.
 Our reputation extended beyond the U.S. and North America, enabling us to offer advice and support to clients globally.

-We also began gathering and organizing enormous amounts of market information and providing our clients with valuable and ongoing market intelligence.
-As part of our information sharing initiative, Kaulkin Ginsberg launched the ARM industry’s first information website, collectionindustry.com, later renamed insideARM.com in the mid-1990s.
-With over 70,000 subscribers, the website has grown to become the industry’s go to online resource for collection agencies, law firms, debt buyers, creditors, vendors, regulators, industry investors and other interested parties.
+We also began gathering and organizing enormous amounts of market information and providing our clients with valuable and ongoing intelligence.
+As part of our information-sharing initiative, Kaulkin Ginsberg launched the ARM industry’s first information website, collectionindustry.com, later renamed insideARM.com in the mid-1990s.
+With more than 70,000 subscribers, the website has grown to become the industry’s go-to online resource for collection agencies, law firms, debt buyers, creditors, vendors, regulators, industry investors and other interested parties.

 As we expanded our services and market reach, so too did many of our clients.
-In the early to mid 2000’s a new industry emerged in the healthcare market called Revenue Cycle Management (RCM).
+In the early to mid-2000s, a new industry emerged in the healthcare market called revenue cycle management (RCM).
 This market included medical billing, patient eligibility, denial claims, and pre-delinquent/early stage collections.
-This became a fast growing market and an attractive growth opportunity for ARM and CRM companies.
+It became a fast-growing market and an attractive growth opportunity for ARM and CRM companies.

 Where We Are

-Today, we offer M&A and strategic advisory services to OBS clients and companies interested in the OBS sector.
-We continue to expand our knowledge-base, utilize our expertise, and provide each and every client with a customized, client-centric approach.
-We strive to expand our industry specialization, and remain committed to delivering positive results day in and day out.
-We continue our mission to stay the most well-versed and trusted advisor for our clients.
+Today, we offer M&A and strategic advisory services to accounts receivable management firms and other outsourced service businesses.
+We also provide our services to middle-market companies based in the D.C. metropolitan region.
+We continue to expand our knowledge base, utilize our expertise and provide each and every client with a customized, client-centric approach.
+We remain committed to delivering positive results day-in and day-out, and we continue our mission to stay the most well-versed and trusted advisor for our clients.

 Where We’re Going